funkrusher/fk-framework-quarkus-jooq/README.md

 ## Requirements

+### Installations

 To compile and run this demo you will need:
 - GraalVM JDK 17+
 - Mariadb database
 - Optional: Quarkus Plugin in Intellij-IDEA